Sustainability and social justice

 (1) as a live space of commonality, it honours and celebrates with care our differences;

-(2) as an scholarly and personal portfolio of identities and initiatives; conversations and commentaries and any other traces of our aspirations and imaginings of the future; and lastly
+(2) as an scholarly and personal portfolio of identities and initiatives; conversations and commentaries and any other traces of our aspirations and imaginings of the future

 The thrust of the sustainable principles of the work being done by this cluster is to reverse the priority of the status quo as it relates to the dominant form of scholarship and research excellence through publications in journals and books.
 We, undeniably so, do a lot of things with words and texts both in setting boundaries and creating connections, from our names to our social status and forms of belonging.
 However, it is more productive and just to reverse the default orientation of scholarship and research excellence to the published text as having the primary position.
 The members of this cluster undertake research as a form of social action, with the published work following after.
 This is our sustainable and just stance – to channel our energies as social scientists, educators, community workers and global citizens and our academic resources of intelligence, ingenuity, innovation and hope into creating more future-forming projects in actu.